Today is the feast day of Saint Moses the Ethiopian . Ora pro nobis.

 Saint Moses relics at the Church of Al Adra (the Virgin).
 Canonized: Pre-Congregation.

-Image: A depiction of St. Moses the Ethiopian, (4)
+Image: Crop of St. Moses the Ethiopian, (4)